 Gold gains in value

-Gold not only preserves purchasing power, it tends to even increase it over long stretches of time.
+Gold not only preserves purchasing power, but it also tends to even increase it over long stretches of time.
 This is one of the biggest secrets of the investment world and one that dictates that holding gold is even more beneficial when it’s a long-term investment.
 Some say that this tendency of gold is evidence that the government’s inflation numbers are too low.
 The hidden inflation is reflected in the price of gold rising higher than expected.